OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Azithromycin and the macrolide family (clarithromycin, erythromycin, fidaxomicin, and the older ketolide telithromycin) are workhorse antibiotics for respiratory, skin, and some GI infections.
 Coffee, meanwhile, is the small daily ritual that helps you feel like yourself.
 You don’t have to choose between them.
 With a few tweaks—timing, portion size, brew style, and the beans you choose—you can keep the cup you enjoy while the medicine does its job.

-Start with the basics: stomach comfort, energy, and sleep.
-Macrolides can be a little tummy-fussy for some people, especially early in treatment.
-Big, fast, very hot caffeinated cups on an empty stomach are more likely to bring on heartburn or a jittery edge.
-A smaller, smoother cup with or after food is friendlier.
-Paper-filtered drip or pour-over tends to be gentler than unfiltered methods, and a diluted cold brew often feels smoother on “sensitive” days.
-If sleep matters (it always does), park your last caffeinated cup in the early afternoon and swap to decaf later.
+Start with the basics: stomach comfort, steady energy, and protected sleep.
+Macrolides can be a little tummy-fussy for some people, especially early in treatment, so the goal is to keep your coffee feeling like support—not a stress test.
+Big, fast, very hot caffeinated cups on an empty stomach are the most likely to trigger heartburn or that jittery edge.
+A smaller, smoother cup with or after food is usually friendlier, and it’s easier to keep things gentle when your brew method runs clean and predictable—something like the simple “steep-and-release” style of the Clever Coffee Dripper can help you land a mellow cup without extra fuss.

 Coffee × Macrolides (Azithromycin & Class) — Quick Guide & Safest Beans Picks